mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 ## [Space Duck](https://spaceduck.io)

-Space Duck was a project for me to build something on top of Sia.
-After running some experiments, I decided that Sia was not yet ready to support anything I had in mind, so I moved on.
-I never got to the point of monetizing it.
+Space Duck was a project for me to build something on top of Sia, a decentralized storage technology.
+After running some experiments, I decided that Sia [was not yet ready](/since-quitting/#failed-project-space-duck) to support anything I had in mind, so I moved on.

 | Income/Expense | Amount |
 |---------|----------------------|